k3ck0/k3ck0/README.md

 - 👋 Hi, I’m @k3ck0
 - 👀 I’m interested in CS
-- 🌱 I’m currently learning C
+- 🌱 I’m currently learning all that stuff that could come in handy
 - 💞️ I’m looking to collaborate on ANYTHING
 - 📫 How to reach me franz.rudert@me.com